mosidrum/carousel/README.md

-# Profile_linktree
+# Carousel Image-viewer
 Carousel image viewer.
 This is a simple project on the collection of beautiful pictures of ladies in their car
 ## Authors

 - [@mosidrum](https://www.github.com/mosidrum)